Achievable logoAchievable logo

 Translating ratios into math

-If we have 2 dogs for every 3 cats, the ratio is 2:3 dogs to cats.
+If we have 2 dogs for every 3 cats, the ratio of dogs to cats is 2:3.

 Cross multiplication

-When you’re working with two groups and only one value is given, cross multiplication is easily the best strategy.
+When you’re comparing two groups and you know one actual value, cross multiplication is usually the most direct strategy.
 For example:

 If the ratio of cups to plates is 2 to 3, and there are 12 plates, how many cups are there?

-To solve this, we can rewrite the problem as two fractions and cross multiply.
+Start by writing the ratio as two fractions and then cross multiply.

 2/32/32× 12248=c/p=c/12=c×3=3c=c

-After dividing both sides by 3, we find that the number of cups c is 8.
+Dividing both sides by 3 shows that the number of cups c is 8.

 Making equations

-If only the ratio and totals are given, it’s best to write out equations that represent the situation and solve for the variable needed.
+If you’re given a ratio and a total, it’s often best to write equations that represent the situation and solve for the variable you need.
 For example:

 If there are 2 cups for every 3 plates, and there are a total of 20 items, how many plates are there?